Ghaith Abdul-Ahad · Each rock has two names: In Nagorno-Karabakh · LRB 17 June 2021

 Central to that nationalist movement was the memory of the 1915 genocide.
 ‘Genocide is a major trauma in Armenia and central to its identity, determining historiography and school curriculums,’ Gamaghelyan said.
 The Armenian nationalists framed the struggle against Azerbaijan for the control of Karabakh as a continuation of the fight against Turkey.
 A linguistic fluke helped to reinforce the connection: since Soviet times, Armenians have referred to Azerbaijanis as Turks.
 ‘During the first war, in the 1990s, this mobilised the Armenians,’ Gamaghelyan said.
 ‘They were not fighting just for territory but against an existential enemy – the Turks.
 Nationalist sentiment, and historical trauma, helped cast Azerbaijan as an implacable enemy – an image that was ready to be exploited.’

 In a decrepit Soviet sanatorium, now used as accommodation for Azerbaijani refugees, I met a former policeman called Shurnasi Babayev.
 He sat on the edge of the bed in a small room where a stove and samovar functioned as his kitchen.
 He recalled watching in disbelief the events of the late 1980s in Shusha, where he had grown up.
 It made no sense to him that the Soviet security apparatus was prepared to tolerate one ethnic group demonstrating against another.
-‘When I heard that Armenians from Shusha had joined the rallies in Stepanakert’ – the capital of Nagorn0-Karabakh, eight miles away in the valley below – ‘it felt like someone was stabbing me in the back.
+‘When I heard that Armenians from Shusha had joined the rallies in Stepanakert’ – the capital of Nagorno-Karabakh, eight miles away in the valley below – ‘it felt like someone was stabbing me in the back.
 Back then, we didn’t know what democracy meant, and the demonstrations triggered the first tensions between Armenians and Azerbaijanis in Shusha.
 We started looking at each other angrily.’
 Unlike the rest of Karabakh, Shusha has a majority Azerbaijani population and is considered Azerbaijan’s cultural heartland.
 The Communist Party hierarchy had recognised this by ensuring that the city’s first secretary was always an Azerbaijani.

 When he was young, most of his friends and neighbours were Armenian, as were the other boys in his football team.
 The city had three high schools, all close together: Armenian, Russian and Azerbaijani.
 He went to the Azerbaijani school, but students from all three would gather together after classes.
 Their lingua franca was Russian, but the children exchanged jokes and jibes in all three languages.
 Shurnasi wanted to be a journalist or artist, but like many of the region’s young people he ended up finding work in an industrial town in southern Russia, where he settled into a comfortable life.
 He hoped not to return to Shusha until he was ready to retire.
 But when he heard about the Armenian demonstrations he took leave from work and came back home.
 His father had died and he didn’t want to leave his five sisters alone.
 He was sure that the protests would be temporary and that he would soon return to his life in Russia.